OpenSpace/OpenSpace/README.md

 <h1 align="center">Background</h1>
-OpenSpace started as a collaboration between Sweden's [Linköping University](https://immvis.github.io) (LiU) and the [American Museum of Natural History](https://www.amnh.org) (AMNH).
-Development of the software began several years ago through a close collaboration with NASA Goddard's [Community Coordinated Modeling Center](https://ccmc.gsfc.nasa.gov) (CCMC) to model space weather forecasting and continued with visualizations of NASA's New Horizons mission to Pluto and ESA's Rosetta mission to 67P/Churyumov-Gerasimenko.
-This promising set of preliminary work provided a foundation for continued funding from NASA, the Swedish eScience Research Centre, and the Knut and Alice Wallenberg foundation, which has extended the collaboration to include the University of Utah's [Scientific Computing and Imaging](https://www.sci.utah.edu) (SCI) Institute, [New York University](https://www.nyu.edu)'s Tandon School of Engineering, multiple informal science institutions across the world, and multiple, international vendors.
+OpenSpace started as a collaboration between Sweden's <a href="https://immvis.github.io">Linköping University</a> (LiU) and the <a href="https://www.amnh.org">American Museum of Natural History</a>.
+Development of the software began several years ago through a close collaboration with NASA Goddard's <a href="https://ccmc.gsfc.nasa.gov">Community Coordinated Modeling Center</a> (CCMC) to model space weather forecasting and continued with visualizations of NASA's New Horizons mission to Pluto and ESA's Rosetta mission to 67P/Churyumov-Gerasimenko.
+This promising set of preliminary work provided a foundation for continued funding from NASA, the Swedish eScience Research Centre, and the Knut and Alice Wallenberg foundation, which has extended the collaboration to include the University of Utah's <a href="https://www.sci.utah.edu">Scientific Computing and Imaging</a> (SCI) Institute, <a href="https://www.nyu.edu">New York University</a>'s Tandon School of Engineering, multiple informal science institutions across the world, and multiple, international vendors.

 ![Image](https://docs.openspaceproject.com/latest/_static/images/presentation.jpg)